 Health Check and Vaccinations

 Before any trip, your pet should visit the veterinarian for a wellness exam.
-Bring your pet’s medical history documentation so the vet can determine whether any vaccines or medications need to be updated before pet travel.
+Bring your pet’s medical history documentation so the vet can determine whether any vaccines or medications need to be updated before the pet travels.
 Requirements vary by destination, but core vaccines like rabies are essential for most locations.
 Discuss flea, tick and heartworm preventatives, as different regions pose risks.

 Packing Essentials for Your Pet

 The right accessories can go a long way towards keeping your pet comfortable on the road.
 Bring their dog bed or blanket for familiar scents and a feeling of security in new surroundings.
 Extra collars and leashes also come in handy if one gets lost or damaged.
 Stock up on enough pet food and medications to last your entire trip.
-Take their regular dishes, some favourite toys to keep them occupied, plastic bags for waste clean-up during pet travel and enzyme cleaner to neutralize odours in accommodations.
+Take their regular dishes, favourite toys to keep them occupied, plastic bags for waste clean-up during pet travel, and enzyme cleaners to neutralize odours in accommodations.
 Backup copies of medical records, vaccination documents and identification are crucial, too.
 You never know when they might get misplaced.
 Having the right gear means you both enjoy the journey.

 Choosing the Right Pet Travel Carrier